ealitten/learning-ml/docs/training.md

 The graph below shows our progress:

+## Testing

+At the end, you then give a new data set to the model, to make predictions against.
+These are a benchmark, to make sure that the model can actually make predictions with new scenarios, rather than just for the data you trained it on.
+Which is why we held back 10,000 battles!

-Eventually, following this cycle we found a good set of stats, using 18 variables (excluding Pokemon name and generation) and ran it at a batch size of 10,000, with 20,000 steps and reached 86.1% accuracy.
+Eventually, following this cycle we found a good set of stats, using 18 variables (excluding Pokemon name and generation) and ran it at a batch size of 10,000, with 20,000 steps and **reached 86.1% accuracy**.